 Preimplantation Genetic Testing for monogenic/single gene conditions (PGT-M)

 Monogenic conditions are those that are caused by mutations in a single gene, rather than by several different genetic and environmental factors.
 These conditions may have autosomal dominant, autosomal recessive, X-linked, or mitochondrial inheritance.
-PGT-M, formerly single gene PGD, is available for the vast majority of serious genetic conditions, as long as the particular gene mutation(s) in the family have been identified through DNA testing.
+PGT-M is available for the vast majority of serious genetic conditions, as long as the particular gene mutation(s) in the family have been identified through DNA testing.
 However, the ability to offer PGT-M is dependent not only on the disorder/gene itself but also on the ability to successfully offer a reliable test using available technologies.

 What are the steps of the PGT process?